stanmaz/BBOalert/Scripts/BBOstat.md

 # BBOstat

+To install the script include the following record in the data :

+    Import,https://github.com/stanmaz/BBOalert/blob/master/Scripts/BBOstat.txt

 The script will log all relevant events during the game.
 By default logging is disabled.

-To enable the script include the following record in the data :

-    Import,https://github.com/stanmaz/BBOalert/blob/master/Scripts/BBOstat.txt

 The script uses shortcuts :